 Wordsmithing – You write the first draft, and I polish it, which will include proofreading for spelling and grammar as well as reworking for clarity, tone, and style.
 Wordsmithing generally takes less time than original writing.
 (Some clients like to start with one of my writing workbooks and then have me give their final draft a little polish.)

 If you’ve never worked with a professional writer before, not to worry.
 Most of my clients haven’t.
 It can be vulnerable work, sharing your message and hopes with a stranger, and I understand if you’re a little nervous about it, a little tender.
 Tender is totally my thing.

-After that initial call, I’ll write or edit the piece for you and pass it along for your thoughts.
-It might be exactly right or exactly wrong or, likeliest, somewhere in-between, but the first draft’s job is to be a starting point.
+Your first read of our work together might be exactly right or exactly wrong or, likeliest, somewhere in-between, but the first draft’s job is to be a starting point.
 Something to respond to.
 And then we refine it from there.